Sca Fell

 Fellow go4awalkers who have already walked, climbed, summited & bagged Sca Fell

-Geoff Hand walked up Sca Fell on May 12th, 2023 [from/via/route] Recce of the Second half of Bob Graham Round leg 3.
+Geoff Hand conquered it on May 12th, 2023 [from/via/route] Recce of the Second half of Bob Graham Round leg 3.
 Set out from the NT Carpark at Wasdale Head.
 Went up Lingmell Beck to Sty Head then Esk Hause from there we went to 1great End, Ill Crag, Broad Crag. from there onto Scafell Pike, the down to Broad S & round to Foxes Tarn & Up Scafell.
 Then straight down to Wasdale Head [with] Ran Mackay, Alfi and Tess. [weather] Started cloudy & cleared into a beautiful sunny afternoon - It was the toughest day out in the fells I've had to date.

-Richard Beardsley bagged Sca Fell on June 2nd, 2022 [from/via/route] Used route C233. [with] Myself, Paula, Andy and Dylan. [weather] Nice fine day with some cloud but not too hot. - Parked at the NT car park, (probably got one of the last spaces) & commenced hiking at 0920hrs.
+Richard Beardsley walked up on June 2nd, 2022 [from/via/route] Used route C233. [with] Myself, Paula, Andy and Dylan. [weather] Nice fine day with some cloud but not too hot. - Parked at the NT car park, (probably got one of the last spaces) & commenced hiking at 0920hrs.
 Followed the crowd up towards Scafell Pike but veered off left to summit Lingmell first.
 Rejoined main path & summited Scafell Pike.
 After our sandwiches it was off west, descending rocky ground, to roughly follow the suggested route.
 Eventually summited Sca Fell.
 Then it was the 5km downward slog back to the car park arriving there at 1710hrs.
 Total time taken - 7hrs 40mins.
 Shattered but thoroughly enjoyable.

-Kevin Foster hiked Sca Fell on May 19th, 2022 [from/via/route] National Trust car park, Brackenclose, Wasdale Head. [with] By myself. [weather] Early cloud on Scafells lifting by midday then sunny. - Dropping down the screes on the Eskdale side of Mickledore I found the rocky gully leading up to Foxes Tarn.
+Kevin Foster climbed it on May 19th, 2022 [from/via/route] National Trust car park, Brackenclose, Wasdale Head. [with] By myself. [weather] Early cloud on Scafells lifting by midday then sunny. - Dropping down the screes on the Eskdale side of Mickledore I found the rocky gully leading up to Foxes Tarn.
 I saw a climber doing Broad Stand earlier whilst having my lunch but on close inspection I didn't fancy it so I took the Foxes Tarn route which apart from all the height I had to give up I must say I enjoyed.
 I didn't reach the summit until 05:30pm so I had the summit of England's second highest mountain all to myself!
 Scafell Pike blocks out a large portion of the view towards the north but the views south & west towards the Irish Sea were superlative.

 To add (or remove) your name and experiences on this page - Log On and edit your Personal Mountain Bagging Record